 Scandinavian Airlines, usually known as SAS, is the flag carrier of Denmark, Norway and Sweden.
 SAS is an abbreviation of the company's full name, Scandinavian Airlines System.
 The company has its headquarters at the SAS Frösundavik Office Building in Solna, Sweden and operates a fleet of 180 aircraft.
 The airline's main hubs are at Copenhagen-Kastrup Airport, Stockholm-Arlanda Airport and Oslo Airport, Gardermoen.
 It also has operational bases at Bergen Airport, Flesland, Göteborg Landvetter Airport, Stavanger Airport, Sola, and Trondheim Airport, Værnes.

-Scandinavian Airlines is operating flights from/to 122 airports in 32 countries: Cyprus, France, Montenegro, Netherlands, Czech Republic, United Kingdom, Canada, Switzerland, Sweden, Belgium and other destinations.
+Scandinavian Airlines is operating flights from/to 152 airports in 42 countries: Denmark, Sweden, Norway, Spain, Italy, Greece, United States, Germany, Croatia, United Kingdom and other destinations.